 With network marketing (NM), you buy products from a specific company for a generally large price and in large quantities up front, with the goal to resell them to people (your network usually) for a larger price than you initially paid to make profit.

 In other words, you buy a product and then resell it, but the product purchased is supposed to be high in quality, thus easier to sell.

-Also while we’re on the topic of NM, let me say it is not the same thing as MLM (why they are different) and when it comes to comparing MLM specifically to affiliate marketing, I do that here, and also clearly explain why AM is better.
+Also while we’re on the topic of NM, let me say it is not the same thing as MLM (the difference between MLM and network marketing explained) and when it comes to comparing MLM specifically to affiliate marketing, I do that here, and also clearly explain why AM is better.